Here’s how to fix your van’s rear hatch if it won’t stay up or is difficult to open

 If you (or more correctly, your van) has been suffering from a loose posterior opening (ahem), you probably need a new pair of hatch strut lift shocks.

-In a pinch while traveling or camping, you can fashion a short length of firewood or similar to serve as a prop between the hatch door frame and the end of the shock portion of the strut.
+In a pinch while traveling or camping, you can fashion a short length of one-inch-diameter firewood or similar to serve as a prop between the hatch door frame and the end of the shock portion of the strut.

 But the correct fix, easy and affordable, is to replace the two hatch struts.
 We’ll start by propping up the open hatch, removing the old struts, and installing the new.